ajarareem/CUTgroup-CityTechResources/docs/source/index.rst

-CUTgroup Resources
+City Tech Collaborative's Civic User Testing Resources
 =======================================
-*City Tech Collaborative's Civic User Testing group Resources*
+*Last Updated March 2022*

 Background
 --------
 The Civic User Testing group, also known as CUTgroup, originated in Chicago to enable residents to give valuable input throughout the technology discovery and development process, allowing them to have a voice in emerging technology.
 CUTgroup’s model combines User Experience (UX) testing, civic engagement, and digital skills training to provide a unique perspective for technological solutions.
 Over its lifetime, Chicago’s CUTgroup has provided input in over 30 different local user design exercises for civic and government-related products.

 Chicago's CUTgroup was most recently led by `City Tech Collaborative <https://www.citytech.org/>`_, following a merger between City Digital and the Smart Chicago Collaborative in 2017.
 At the end of 2021, `City Tech launched two new, independent organizations <https://www.citytech.org/city-tech-launches-two-new-organizations-and-open-source-toolkit>`_ focused on `civic infrastructure innovation <https://www.infrastructureforward.org/>`_ and `community health and wellness <https://www.sustainwellinnovation.org/>`_ and closed it doors.
-With this update, City Tech wanted to share its CUTgroup resources for others to utilize for their own Civic User Testing programs.
+With this update, City Tech wanted to document and share its CUTgroup toolkit for others to utilize in their own Civic User Testing programs.

 Purpose